 Learning Rules and Patience

 Simple games, such as “Simon Says” and “Red Light, Green Light,” involve following rules.
-By heeding rules, children develop a sense of the elements of self-control -- the difference between right and wrong, fairness and delayed gratification.
+By heeding rules, children develop a sense of the elements of self-control -- the difference between right and wrong, fairness and delayed gratification 3.
 In “Red Light, Green Light,” one child plays the traffic signal while the other children line up about 15 feet away.
 Turning away from the others, the traffic signal calls “green light.”
 The children can move toward him until he turns around and calls “red light.”
 If the traffic signal catches any of the kids moving, they’re out.
 The first child to touch the traffic signal wins or the signal-child wins if he calls everyone else out.

-Even board games for young children ages 5 and up, such as Chutes and Ladders, Sorry! or Battleship, encourage self-control because the children have to resist the impulse to move their pieces during an opponent’s turn, according to “Welcome to Your Child's Brain: How the Mind Grows from Birth to University” by Sandra Aamodt and Sam Wang.
+Even board games for young children ages 5 and up, such as Chutes and Ladders, Sorry! or Battleship, encourage self-control because the children have to resist the impulse to move their pieces during an opponent’s turn, according to “Welcome to Your Child's Brain: How the Mind Grows from Birth to University” by Sandra Aamodt and Sam Wang 2.